 FREE teaching and learning resources

 - Canva – FREE.
-I use this for making presentations for school opening and lessons.
+I use this for making presentations for school openings and lessons.

 - Twinkl – 1 MONTH TRIAL then switched on MONTHLY SUBSCRIPTION – Has plenty of resources for most subjects – multicultural, inclusive, and diverse.